TrueBlocks/trueblocks-core/docs/content/docs/chifra/admin.md

 Flags:
-  -l, --list          list the bloom and index hashes from local cache or IPFS -i, --init          download the blooms or index chunks from IPFS -f, --freshen       check for new bloom or index chunks and download if available (alias for --init) -a, --all           in addition to Bloom filters, download full index chunks as well -S, --share         share downloaded data by pinning it to IPFS (the IPFS daemon must be running) -r, --remote        for --list mode only, recover the manifest from IPFS via UnchainedIndex smart contract -s, --sleep float   throttle requests by this many seconds (.25 seconds delay between requests by default) (default 0.25)
+  -l, --list          list the bloom and index hashes from local cache or IPFS -i, --init          download the blooms or index chunks from IPFS -f, --freshen       check for new bloom or index chunks and download if available -a, --all           in addition to Bloom filters, download full index chunks -S, --share         share downloaded data by pinning it to IPFS (the IPFS daemon must be running) -r, --remote        for --list mode only, recover the manifest from IPFS via UnchainedIndex smart contract -s, --sleep float   throttle requests by this many seconds (.25 seconds delay between requests by default) (default 0.25)